 Andrew D'Antonio is a Western Massachusetts-based pianist, teacher, and coach.
 Primarily a chamber musician, he seeks out a diverse range of repertoire, performing everything from Haydn and Janáček to Messiaen and Sciarrino.

 Andrew has given dozens of recitals and performances throughout the United States, Canada, and Europe.
 Past highlights include recitals in New York City and Boston, SALT New Music Festival and Symposium in Victoria, BC; St. John's Summer Noontime Series in Williamstown, MA with a performance of Ives's Concord Sonata; Music at Wisteriahirst in Holyoke, MA; 1794 Meeting House in New Salem; a recital tour of new works for flute and piano with Erin Dubois; a recital tour of Schubert’s Winterreise with tenor Eduardo Ortiz; Music at the Crossroads at Edwards Church in Northampton, MA, and the Music for Missions Concert Series at Faith United Church in Springfield, MA.
-Upcoming highlights include his orchestral debut playing Ravel's Concerto in G with the Old Post Road Orchestra; a recital tour with long-time duo partner cellist Olivia J. P. Harris with stops in Cleveland, Amherst, MA, and Longmeadow, MA; and two chamber music recitals on the Music for Missions Concert Series.
+Upcoming highlights include his orchestral debut playing Ravel's Concerto in G with the Old Post Road Orchestra; a recital tour with long-time duo partner cellist Olivia J. P. Harris; and two chamber music recitals on the Music for Missions Concert Series.